gpassoni/social_trends_analyzer/README.md

 - Asynchronous data fetching with PRAW for higher efficiency.
 - Enhanced subreddit search with keyword-based filtering.
 - Exploration of alternative sentiment analysis models.
-- Additional visualization options in the Streamlit interface.